crypto5/wikivector/README.md

 * training pipeline - parses wikipedia data, calculates statistics for lexemes and categories, trains Naive Bayesian classifier for categories.
 * API - jar library

-Wikivector uses Scala as main programming language, because it's very expressive, fast and very conveniant for writing complex algotirhm where performance is critical, and Cassandra as DB backend, because it is very amazingly fast and allows to achive 100+k inserts per second on mediocre desktop grade hardware.
+Wikivector uses Scala as main programming language, because it's very expressive, fast and very convenient for writing complex algorithms where performance is critical, and Cassandra as DB backend, because it is amazingly fast and allows to achieve 100+k inserts per second on mediocre desktop grade hardware.

 API: Setup
 ==========